 How To Find A 5 Star Rated Medicare Advantage Plan 2015

-In 2014, about half of all Medicare advantage plan subscribers are enrolled in 4 and 5 stars plans, as CMS.gov (The Centers for Medicare & Medicaid Services) has announced.
-9% of all beneficiaries are members of five star plans, while 43% subscribe to plans with four stars, and another 43% to plans rated with 3 stars.
+About half of all Medicare advantage plan subscribers are currently enrolled in 4 and 5 stars plans, as CMS.gov (The Centers for Medicare & Medicaid Services) has announced.
+9% of all beneficiaries were 2014 members of five star plans, while 43% subscribe to plans with four stars, and another 43% to plans rated with 3 stars.

 What Are 5 Star Medicare Advantage Plans?